regenix/regenix/public/project1/readme.txt

-# Current directory for static files and upploads, (!) not for assets
+# Current directory for static files and uploads, (!) not for assets